About This Chapter

 MTLE Elementary Education: Physical Science - Chapter Summary

-Do all you can to ensure your readiness for the MTLE elementary education exam.
-This chapter takes you through several concepts key to the physical science content that you may encounter on the exam.
-Video lessons taught by professional instructors guide you towards an enhanced understanding of the following topics:
+Do all you can to ensure your readiness for the MTLE Elementary Education exam.
+This chapter takes you through several concepts key to the physical science content that you may encounter on the exam, such as the properties of matter and the definition of force.
+Video lessons taught by professional instructors guide you toward an enhanced ability to do the following:

 Once you're through each lesson, you'll have the opportunity to test your progress with a practice quiz that you can also use as a printable worksheet for further study offline.
-Should you answer incorrectly, the quizzes provide the option to jump back to points of the lesson that deal with each of their questions, and you can also ask questions of our instructors using the teacher or help tab if you ever get stuck.
+Should you answer incorrectly, the quizzes provide the option to jump back to points of the lesson that deal with each of their questions, and you can also ask questions of our instructors if you ever get stuck.